Poughe/facebook-website/README.md

 ## Optimizations

 I would love to come back to this project and add more functionality to it.
-Not too much optimization needed as (I think) my codr was prety lean, but maybe I will think otherwise in the future.
+Not too much optimization needed as (I think) my code was prety lean, but maybe I will think otherwise in the future.

 ## Lessons Learned: